4 Things You Should Do After Giving Birth

 3. Keep your baby’s daily care and routine simple.

+As much as we all love the smell of a baby fresh out of the bath, your newborn doesn’t need a bath every day.
+You can use gentle baby wipes to wipe their face, neck and hands-off as needed instead of giving them a bath each time they spit up.
 If you are a creature of habit, you may want to get your baby into a routine as soon as you get home from the hospital.
 There are many health benefits of having a routine, for you and your baby.
 Unfortunately, newborns aren’t exactly the routine type.
 You’ll be feeding on demand, and your newborn will be sleeping most of the day.
 You can, however, start laying the foundation for good sleep habits by introducing a short bedtime routine around 4 weeks old.
 Something as simple as changing your baby’s diaper, putting on pajamas and wrapping them in a swaddle is a great place to start.

 Shop Sleep Products